Behat/Gherkin/README.md

 from original [cucumber/gherkin translations](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.yml).
-So, in order to fix/update/add some translation, you should send Pull Request to the `cucumber/gherkin` repository. `Behat\Gherkin` will redownload/regenerate translations from theere before each release.
+So, in order to fix/update/add some translation, you should send Pull Request to the `cucumber/gherkin` repository. `Behat\Gherkin` will redownload/regenerate translations from there before each release.

 It might sounds difficult, but this way of dictionary sharing gives you ability to migrate your `*.feature` files from language to language and library to library without